zetacoder/Music_Library_API_REST_GIN/README.md

 ![get_request_8](https://user-images.githubusercontent.com/71451124/211176290-16b9d26b-a614-42a3-9671-88bfc460f490.png)
 ![get_request_7](https://user-images.githubusercontent.com/71451124/211176265-b996e8a8-a96a-4b1c-86aa-8d1c76df3897.png)

-**We can see that we get as a response the music album requested by its ID (4), the data and a status OK:**
+**We can see that we get as a response the music album requested by its ID (4), the data and a STATUS OK:**

 ![get_request_5](https://user-images.githubusercontent.com/71451124/211175661-15a95d43-6b34-44ca-8316-5917bdfec1e3.png)